Hashehri/EDA-MTA/README.md

 ## Question/need:
 The goal of this analysis is to determine crowds of trains stations that can be used positively.
 Therefore, helping the ads agency in the decision-making and target crowds from busy stations and determine the busiest times of the day, and the most days have crowds.

-* Identify busy trains of crowded stations.
+* Identify stations that has most congestion.

-* Find congestions per day for each train station.
+* Find congestions per day for each station.

-* Find congestions time of day for each train station.
+* Find the congestions time for each station.

 ## Objective and Goal:
 Take advantage of the stations crowds positively for marketing purposes.